Global Media & Entertainment: Charity

 Global's Make Some Noise is Global's in-house charity.

 Every year Global's Make Some Noise has an annual appeal day where its radio stations come together to raise money for small projects supporting youngsters and their families living with illness, disability or lack of opportunity, in their local communities.

-Before Global's Make Some Noise, some of Global's stations ran their own charity's such as Help a Capital Child, Have a Heart and the Classic FM Foundation.
+Before Global's Make Some Noise, some of Global's stations ran their own charities, such as Help a Capital Child, Have a Heart and the Classic FM Foundation.

 In 1975, Capital FM's charity Help a London Child was established by the late Sir Richard Attenborough, to help disadvantaged young people in the capital.
 He once said: "Disadvantaged children don't have less imagination, just less opportunity to express it."

 In 2014, Global's Make Some Noise was formed.
 9 October it was Make Some Noise day, where all of Global's brands came together.
 Make Some Noise raised more than 1 million pounds.

 In 2015, Global's Make Some Noise ran its second year on 8 October they came all came together.
 They raised £1,955,869.

 In 2016, Global's Make Some Noise returned on 7 October.
 In total £2,860,897 was raised.
 In the financial year 2016-2017 £0.98M was spent by Global Charities on fund raising.

 In 2017, Global's Make Some Noise returned on 6 October and raised a record breaking £3,534,628.